-Paper size
+Page size

-The Paper size area contains buttons that allow you to use one of several standard paper sizes.
-Click on one of the paper size names and the size will appear in the width/height boxes.
+The Page size area contains buttons that allow you to use one of several standard page sizes.
+Click on one of the page size names and the size will appear in the width/height boxes.
 The unit used to display the page measurement is configurable as the Page size unit in the Preferences dialogue box.

-Custom paper sizes
+Custom page sizes

-Click on Custom and you may type in your own paper size.
+Click on Custom and you may type in your own page size.
 The units will be displayed in the current preferred Page units, but typing, for example, 10cm into editable fields will be correctly recognised and converted to the preferred unit.
 See the chapter Using dialogue boxes in section one for a full list of units recognised by Impression.